Last Updated on 11/08/24 by Rose Palmer

 More open deck area with two larger hot tubs.
 This was my go to spot for looking at and photographing the scenery because it was more protected and was not as windy as in the front of the ship.

-Oasis Bar – Another options for drinks.
+Oasis Bar – another options for drinks.

-Access to Skywalker’s Nightclub – Inside, an escalator located near the aft elevators took me to Skywalker’s Nightclub.
+Access to Skywalker’s Nightclub – inside, an escalator located near the aft elevators took me to Skywalker’s Nightclub.

 Deck 17 – Sky

-Star Deck – A set of outside stairs from deck 16 took me to this higher, outdoor observation level.
+Star Deck – a set of outside stairs from deck 16 took me to this higher, outdoor observation level.

 Aft:

-Skywalkers Nightclub – An escalator from deck 16 (next to the aft elevators) took me up here.
+Skywalkers Nightclub – the escalator from deck 16 (next to the aft elevators) took me up here.
 During the day this was a great indoor spot for looking out the wrap around windows.
 There was a lot of seating here and it was never busy.
 At night the space became a nightclub with drinks and a DJ playing music.

 Note that the escalator only went up to Skywalkers Nightclub.
 To get back down to the main elevators I could take a set of stairs or another elevator located by the bathrooms.
 I could also access Skywalkers via two sets of outdoor stairways from deck 16.

-Center Court – A netted basketball court above Skywalkers that was accessible via outdoor stairs only.
+Center Court – a netted basketball court above Skywalkers that was accessible via outdoor stairs only.
 On my cruise, access to this area was closed off.

 Laundromat